Desloratadine; Pseudoephedrine Extended-Release Tablets

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Visit your doctor or health care professional for checks on your progress.
-Tell your doctor if your symptoms do not improve.
+Visit your care team for checks on your progress.
+Tell your care team if your symptoms do not improve.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.